wusize/OpenUni/README.md

 ## Mistake

 We would like to apologize to the community for a mistake in our original technical report on arXiv.
 In the report, we confused MME (sum) and MME-p metrics.
 We will update report on arXiv.
-In the meantime, this [corrected version](docs/report.pdf) is attached to this GitHub repository.
+In the meantime, the [corrected version](docs/report.pdf) is attached to this GitHub repository.